saurabh-yadav-16/priva_socialmedia/README.md

 # Priva socialmedia

-This is a Flutter project for a private social media application.
+This is a Flutter project for a Private social media application.

 ## Description

-The Priva project aims to create a secure and private social media platform.
-It provides users with a safe space to connect and share content with their friends and family, without compromising their privacy.
+The Priva project aims to create a secure and Private social media platform.
+It provides users with a safe space to connect and share content with their friends and family, without compromising their Privacy.

 ## Dependencies